NVIDIAGameWorks/RayTracingDenoiser/README.md

 ## INTEGRATION VARIANTS

-### Integration Method 1: Using the application-side Render Hardware Interface (RHI)
+### Integration Method 1: Black-box library (using the application-side Render Hardware Interface)
 RHI must have the ability to do the following:
 * Create shaders from precompiled binary blobs
 * Create an SRV for a specific range of subresources (a real example from the library - SRV = mips { 1, 2, 3, 4 }, UAV = mip 0)